Unbounded: Object-Boundary Interaction in Mixed Reality: Design Space

-\paragraph{Toward/Away} Movements that change distance relative to the boundary.
-These include \textbf{Non-crossing}, where movements stay on one side of the boundary, such as pulling objects on 2D screens into 3D~\cite{rau_traversing_2025}, hammers striking targets in Whac-A-Mole games~\cite{fischer_sim2vr_2024}, throwable objects that stick to and return from ceilings~\cite{lin_throwio_2023}, or ping-pong balls bouncing off tables~\cite{ishii_pingpongplus_1999}. \textbf{Crossing} involves movements across both sides, such as two-wheeled robots passing through actuated wall portals~\cite{nakagaki_disappearables_2022}, users walking through virtual doorways~\cite{van_gemert_doorways_2024}, or collaborators entering shared mixed reality whiteboard spaces to work face-to-face~\cite{gronbaek_blended_2024}.
+\dtag{Toward/Away}: Movements that change distance relative to the boundary.
+These include \dtag{Non-crossing}, where movements stay on one side of the boundary, such as objects transitioning from 2D screens into 3D~\cite{rau_traversing_2025}, throwable objects sticking to and returning from ceilings~\cite{lin_throwio_2023}, or ping-pong balls bouncing off tables~\cite{ishii_pingpongplus_1999}. \dtag{Crossing} involves movements across both sides, such as two-wheeled robots passing through actuated wall portals~\cite{nakagaki_disappearables_2022}, users walking through virtual doorways~\cite{van_gemert_doorways_2024}, or collaborators entering shared MR whiteboard spaces to work face-to-face~\cite{gronbaek_blended_2024}.